Fluent Commerce Logo

 Overview

-The Workflow Framework Engine ensures that all Exceptions thrown out of Rules are recorded within the Orchestration Audit Events, accessible via the Event API.
+The Framework Engine ensures that all Exceptions thrown out of Rules are recorded within the Audit Events, accessible via the Event API.
 This is important for providing detailed information about what went wrong.

 Key points